genesiscommunitysuccess/docs/docs/03_server-modules/08_evaluator/02_basics.md

 [Introduction](/server-modules/evaluator/introduction) | [Basics](/server-modules/evaluator/basics) | [Examples](/server-modules/evaluator/examples) | [Configuring runtime](/server-modules/evaluator/configuring-runtime) | [Testing](/server-modules/evaluator/testing)

+### Dynamic Rules
+This is a powerful feature that allows you to raise alarms on certain conditions or to react on specific states.
+Dynamic rules respond to changes in database tables.
+For instance if a figure goes above a certain threshold the rule could trigger a warning email to be sent out.

 ### Defining a dynamic rule
 To define a rule, you need to insert a row into the DYNAMIC_RULE table.
 This table is defined as follows: